200 South Hamilton Road

 increase and urged drivers to remain cognizant and focused.
 She referenced

-trails, multi-use paths, and safer roadway design formed a necessary part of
+multi-use paths, and safer roadway design formed a necessary part of the

-the City of Gahanna’s response.
-She noted that the engineering team,
+City of Gahanna’s response.
+She noted that the engineering team, including

-including Senior Transportation Mobility Engineer Paige Wright, worked on
+Senior Transportation Mobility Engineer Paige Wright, worked on these

 Mayor Jadwin reported that the Franklin County Engineers Office led paving